High Protein Ice Cream

 I would also recommend selecting a brand of protein powder that contains minimal ingredients for the best results.
 I tested one brand of vegan protein powder which seemed to freeze more solid, and taste chalkier compared to whey, but does provide an option for those who cannot have dairy.

 Maple Syrup – I tested both maple syrup and coconut sugar in this recipe.
-I preferred the flavor of maple syrup, but both worked.
+We prefer the flavor of maple syrup, but both worked.
 Honey or another type of sweetener can likely be used but these were the only two I had tested.

 Gelatin – The gelatin is added to keep the ice cream from becoming too icy.
 I have not tested any substitutes for this ingredient, and I do not recommend omitting it.